EDI Converter API User Guide

 billing_npi = claim['billingProvider']['identifier']

-Use ndjson=true parameter for the edi/json endpoint to receive NDJSON response from the API.
+Set the ndjson=true parameter on the edi/json endpoint to receive an NDJSON response.

 Error Handling

-You need to check for parsing errors in the streaming response.
-If a parsing error occurs at the beginning of the file, the API will return the 400 response code.
-However, for a large file, the error could occur later in the file, when the 200 response code was already sent to the client.
+Always check for parsing errors in the streaming response.
+If a parsing error occurs at the beginning of the file, the API returns a 400 response code.
+For large files, an error can occur later in the stream after the API has already sent a 200 response code to the client.

 if claim['objectType'] == 'ERROR':